nutteloost/todo-swipe-card/README.md

 card_spacing: 10
 ```

+## Drag-and-Drop Reordering

+The Todo Swipe Card supports drag-and-drop reordering of todo items for integrations that implement the `MOVE_TODO_ITEM` feature.

+### How to Use
+1. Simply click and hold on any todo item
+2. Drag it up or down to your desired position
+3. Visual indicators will show where the item will be placed
+4. Release to complete the move

+**Note**: The Shopping List integration and some third-party integrations may not support drag-and-drop reordering.
+In these cases, items will display without drag-and-drop functionality.

 ## Customizing and Theming
 The Todo Swipe Card provides extensive customization capabilities through two primary methods: Home Assistant themes and card-mod styling.
 The card supports over fourty CSS variables that control every aspect of its appearance, from basic colors and typography to sophisticated pagination styling and transition effects.